thecodingsophist/reddit-clone-notated/README.md

 First steps: I need to set up Express.js and get the “Hello World” running on localhost: 3000.

 I copied and pasted the code from: https://expressjs.com/en/starter/hello-world.html, which are the first few lines of code that goes in the document.
 See comments in that file for a line by line explanation of how to set up an node and express project.

+1/30 11:45 - 12:00 p.m

+Finish explaining how to do “Hello World” in express node.